Many small businesses fall short because they overlook the importance of a customer experience strategy.

 However, it is no secret that there are employees who are very good at dealing with tricky customer situations while others have no idea how to deal with them.

 If you want to create a solid CX strategy, start by ensuring you hire employees for a customer-centric culture.
 They will be sensitive to the customer’s needs and respond in a way that not only solves the problem but adds a personal touch.
 Such skills and mindset of caring about the customer experience will be valuable assets for your business.

 You can also train your employees on how to have customer empathy.
 It is a virtue that will help them provide positive CX in both good and difficult situations with the customer.

 5. Create a customer feedback system

-A customer experience strategy can’t be complete if you haven’t built an infrastructure where customers can give their feedback.
+A customer experience strategy can’t be complete if you haven’t built an infrastructure where customers can give feedback.
 No matter if doesn’t if the feedback is negative or positive, it’s better than no feedback at all.
 Here, you learn whether customers are satisfied or dissatisfied with your customer experience.

 When you have a customer feedback system in place, you can listen, learn and improve by tracking small business metrics.
 Internalize their suggestions, and go back and show them that you are taking action.
 Since the world is digital today, you can leverage technology while creating a customer feedback system.

 Here are a few examples of tools you can use to create the best CX strategy: